cowpig/cowpig.github.io/_posts/2018-01-29-Trustless-Myth.md

 Additionally, powerful entities typically have PR departments dedicated to mitigating damage to their reputations.
 And the more powerful an entity, the more power it has to shape public opinion.
 [Large](https://www.theverge.com/2017/8/23/16194366/exxon-mobil-knew-climate-change-misinformation-harvard-study) [corporations](https://www.theatlantic.com/politics/archive/2016/05/low-tar-cigarettes/481116/) and [government agencies](http://www.ihr.org/jhr/v09/v09p305_Marchetti.html) are [better](https://www.nytimes.com/2014/06/30/technology/facebook-tinkers-with-users-emotions-in-news-feed-experiment-stirring-outcry.html) [than](https://en.wikipedia.org/wiki/Web_brigades) [ever](https://en.wikipedia.org/wiki/50_Cent_Party) at this.
 And bad actors are drawn to the unregulated world of cryptocurrencies like flies to shit.

-In the age of fake news and multimillion-dollar ICO scams, how can you decide whom to trust?
+In the age of fake news and multimillion-dollar ICO scams, how can you decide who to trust?
 I have some heuristics:

 **Lies are like cockroaches: if you find one, there are probably a lot more.**